 S/N Qualification Basic Technician Certificate in Social Work 1 Purpose(s)of Qualification This qualification is intended to enable the candidate to apply the elementary knowledge and skills in social work Practice with individuals, families and groups under supervision of a qualified social worker.
 2 NTALevel 4 3 Competence Level Descriptor The holder of the qualification will be able to apply skills and knowledge at Routine level.
 4 Minimum Credits from Current NTA Level 120 5 Maximum Number of Credits from Lowest NTA Level 0

-Table4.1:Curriculum Details for the BTCSW Programme
+S/N Qualification Basic Technician Certificate in Social Work

 6 Minimum Overall Credits 120

 7 Lowest NTA Level None

 Table 4.2: Core Modules in the BTCSW Programme